DataDog/integrations-extras/finout/README.md

 ### Configuration

-1. Install the app from this tile
+1. Install the app from the Datadog tile.
-2. Add the Finout widget to your dashboard
+2. Add the Finout widget to your dashboard.
-3. Authenticate with your Finout account
+3. Authenticate your Finout account.
-4. Configure the widget parameters
+4. Configure the following widget parameters:
-	1. Usage type (Cost, Total Coverage, RI, SP, Spot, or On-Demand)
+    - Usage type (Cost, Total Coverage, RI, SP, Spot, or On-Demand)
-	2. Chart type (Bar or Line)
+    - Chart type (Bar or Line)
-	3. Context (Choose the Finout business context you want to visualize)
+    - Context (Select the Finout business context you want to visualize).
-	4. View (Which Finout saved view do you want to visualize)
+    - View (Select which Finout saved view you want to visualize).
-5. Add as many Finout widgets as you like!
+5. Continue adding more Finout widgets!

 ## Troubleshooting